 Our staff have academic and industry backgrounds and are experts in the industrial application of theory and research.
 Our graduates go on to impressive careers for businesses like Rolls-Royce, BAE Systems and Dyson.

-The Department of Mechanical Engineering and Aeronautics has strong expertise in the area of Fluids Engineering.
+The Department of Engineering has strong expertise in the area of Fluids Engineering.
 With its multidisciplinary roles, it has made major impact on engineering systems on land, sea, in the air and in outer space.
 From nano-scale projects like medical implants to large-scale projects like aero-space stations.

 Research students are central to research activity in the department.
 Our goal is to support talented individuals who wish to develop their research skills.